OpenFusionProject/OpenFusion/README.md

 When hosting a local server, you will have access to all commands by default (account level 1).

-For a list of available commands, see [this wiki page](https://github.com/OpenFusionProject/OpenFusion/wiki/Ingame-Command-list).
+For a list of available commands, see [this page](https://openfusion.dev/docs/reference/ingame-command-list/).